kismetwireless/kismet-web-docs/content/en/docs/readme/tuning/tuning.md

 Using large numbers of *local* datasources (large being a difficult to define quantity, but often over 12 on an Intel system or 6 on a system like a Raspberry Pi 4) can introduce new instabilities and concerns; depending highly on the device types used, the Linux kernel version, and driver versions.

-Modern kernels (Linux 5.10 and newer) include mitigations for some of the most disruptive aspects of running many sources at once, however many systems begin to show problems with the USB bus and even the PCI-E system dependign on the drivers used.
+Modern kernels (Linux 5.10 and newer) include mitigations for some of the most disruptive aspects of running many sources at once, however many systems begin to show problems with the USB bus and even the PCI-E system depending on the drivers used.

 Generally speaking, for extremely large numbers of datasources, the best success has been found with: